 “Try sticking to just a few ounces of dark chocolate a week,” says Dr. Bensch.
 “And keep it simple — avoid any bars that include added sugar or fat.”

 Nuts are loaded with healthy, unsaturated fats that can help lower LDL cholesterol.
 Research consistently shows that tree nuts — including almonds, walnuts, pistachios, pecans, cashews, hazelnuts and Brazil nuts — can not only lower cholesterol but also reduce fats in the blood, called triglycerides, that cause the arteries to harden and increase the risk for heart attack or stroke.

-Keep in mind that nuts are still high in calories, so aim for one-and-a-half ounces per day (about a handful).
-Try them for a healthy snack in the morning or afternoon, or add them to your oatmeal or low-fat yogurt for breakfast.
-And if possible, stick to unsalted nuts, as added sodium can increase your blood pressure.
+“Nuts are easy to add to holiday snacks and desserts, but keep in mind that they are still high in calories,” notes Dr. Bensch.
+“Aim for one-and-a-half ounces per day (about a handful).
+Try them for a healthy snack during the day, or add them to your oatmeal or low-fat yogurt for breakfast.
+And if possible, stick to unsalted nuts, as added sodium can increase your blood pressure.”